Your Welfare & Safety

 This advice is based on national guidance from Universities UK, published in response to rising cases of meningitis amongst students in halls of residence.
 Students who do not register with a local doctor during their stay in London often encounter problems and delays in obtaining treatment.

-In a case of emergency, a Senior Member is contactable 24 hours a day.
+A member of staff or a Senior Member is available 24 hours a day.
+Simply ask at reception and they will put you in contact with the appropriate person.
 You may approach them for assistance with any urgent problems.

 In the case of a medical emergency, you should dial 999 (mobile) or 9-999 from your room’s handset (where applicable).

-You must tell the Senior Members if you are admitted to hospital for more than 24 hours.
+You must tell the Warden if you are admitted to hospital for more than 24 hours.

-We recommend that you keep your own first aid equipment (e.g. plasters and bandages) and medicines, as the Clandon House’s first aid kit may only be used by our first aiders.
-If you need access to first aid equipment and do not have your own, please ask to speak to a Senior Member (outside of office hours) or a member of the PMU Team (during office hours), who may be able to assist.
-Although it is frustrating, for legal reasons even the Clandon House’s first aiders are unable to give out medication of any kind (including paracetamol), and so no medication is kept in first aid kits.
+We recommend that you keep your own first aid equipment (e.g. plasters and bandages) and medicines, as the Hall’s first aid kit may only be used by the our first aiders, and reception staff are unable to provide such items to residents.
+If you need access to first aid equipment and do not have your own, please ask to speak to a Duty Officer (outside of office hours) or a member of the Hall Management Team (during office hours), who may be able to assist.
+Although it is frustrating, for legal reasons even the Hall’s first aiders are unable to give out medication of any kind (including paracetamol), and so no medication is kept in first aid kits or at reception.

 Every study bedroom and all communal areas are equipped with smoke detectors.
 These provide excellent safety cover but can also cause false alarms.
-Aerosols, steam, talcum are all things which can set off a fire alert and cause Clandon House to be evacuated unnecessarily so we ask that you take care to avoid setting off an alarm unnecessarily.
+Aerosols, steam, talcum are all things which can set off a fire alert and cause the Hall to be evacuated unnecessarily so we ask that you take care to avoid setting off an alarm unnecessarily.

 Fire drills and sounder tests

 Please acquaint yourself with the fire alarm procedure.
 Ensure that you know the locations of your nearest fire exits, fire extinguishers, and alarm call points.
-Whenever you hear the fire alarm, you must evacuate the building immediately and go to assembly point, located in front of the building.
+Whenever you hear the fire alarm, you must evacuate the building immediately and go to assembly point, located opposite Passfield Hall on Endsleigh Place.

 Fire drills will be held during the year and all rooms will be checked by a member of staff to ensure everyone has evacuated.
 You are expected to leave as quickly as possible by the nearest route, which may not necessarily down the main stairs and out through the main door, so please familiarise yourself with alternative escape routes.
 If the response is too slow, further fire drills will follow within a few days.

-The fire alarm system at Clandon House is tested every Thursday between 1pm and 3pm.
+The fire alarm system at Connaught Hall is tested every Wednesday at 1pm.
 The sounders will go off for a short time.
 There is no need to evacuate at this time unless the sounders continue for more than 30 seconds.